open-aviation/tangram/docs/plugins/backend.md

 Backend plugins are the standard way to add new server-side capabilities to `tangram`.
 They are self-contained Python packages that `tangram` discovers and loads at runtime, allowing for clean separation from the core framework.

-This guide walks you through creating a backend plugin.
+This guide covers the key concepts for building a backend plugin.

-## 1. Project Structure
+## Plugin Anatomy

-A backend plugin is a standard Python package.
+A `tangram` plugin is a standard Python package that exposes its functionality through two key mechanisms: an entry point and a [`Plugin`][tangram.Plugin] object.

+Assuming you have the following project structure:

 ```text
 my-tangram-plugin/